 Multiple Health Benefits

 One of the reasons why pickleball grew so much in popularity is the health benefits, both mental and physical, it provides.
+Check out the muscle groups that work out while playing pickleball here.

 About 180 calories can be burnt by a 150-pound person through just 30 minutes of pickleball, it also increases strength as a form of aerobic exercise, helps improve balance while also adding agility and flexibility to one’s body, improves mood by reducing stress, is a form of cardiovascular exercise while also improving mental health.